-- All equipment and vehicles would be checked daily for the prevention of material leaks.
+- (1) All equipment and vehicles would be checked daily for the prevention of material leaks.
 Staging/storage areas for equipment, materials, fuels, and lubricants would be located as far away as possible from open water.
-A spill kit would be present on site in the event of fuel leaks or spills. - All fueling of equipment would be done more than 50 feet away from open water and with a spill containment kit present. - If the potential exists for loose sediment to runoff into nearby waterways, use straw waddles or other sediment control measure to prevent sediment runoff. - All areas would be cleaned of any trash and debris and returned, as close as possible, to the condition prior to initiation of proposed project activities. - To minimize air quality impacts, shut off all equipment not in use.
-If idling is necessary construction or operation, plan operations to limit idling time as much as practicable.
+A spill kit would be present on site in the event of fuel leaks or spills. - (2) All fueling of equipment would be done more than 50 feet away from open water and with a spill containment kit present. - (3) If the potential exists for loose sediment to runoff into nearby waterways, use straw waddles or other sediment control measure to prevent sediment runoff. - (4) All areas would be cleaned of any trash and debris and returned, as close as possible, to the condition prior to initiation of proposed project activities. - (5) To minimize air quality impacts, shut off all equipment not in use.
+If idling is necessary construction or operation, plan operations to limit idling time as much as practicable. - (6) Limit equipment to 1 mph on site to reduce dust produced by equipment.

-- Limit equipment to 15 mph on site to reduce dust produced by equipment.
-The following measures, as developed in the Biological Constraints Report, are proposed to protect wildlife: - 1.
-If ground disturbance is scheduled to occur during the avian nesting season (February 1 through August 31), Madera County or its contractor may implement the following measures to avoid potential adverse effects to nesting raptors, including burrowing owl, Swainson's hawk, and white-tailed kite, and other common and special status nesting birds. - a) No more than two weeks prior to ground disturbance, a qualified biologist shall perform proactivity surveys for nesting birds within 500 feet of the work areas, where access is available.
-If pre-activity surveys indicate that nests are inactive or potential habitat is unoccupied during the construction activities period, no further surveys or avoidance are required. - b) If active nests are detected during pre-activity surveys, Madera County shall create a no disturbance buffer around active raptor nests and nests of other special status birds during the breeding season, or until it is determined that young birds have fledged.
+The following measures as developed in the Biological Constraints Report are proposed to protect wildlife:

+- (1) If ground disturbance is scheduled to occur during the avian nesting season (February 1 through August 31), Madera County or its contractor may implement the following measures to avoid potential adverse effects to nesting raptors, including burrowing owl, Swainson's hawk, and other common and special status nesting birds. - a.
+No more than two weeks prior to ground disturbance, a qualified biologist shall perform pre-activity surveys for nesting birds within 500 feet of the work areas, where access is available.
+If pre-activity surveys indicate that the nests are inactive or potential habitat is unoccupied during the ground disturbance period, no further surveys or avoidance are required. - b.
+If active nests are detected during pre-activity surveys, Madera County shall create a no disturbance buffer around active raptor nests and nests of other special status birds during the breeding season, or until it is determined that young birds have fledged.
 Buffers shall be at least 250 feet for raptors and at least 150 feet for other nesting birds.
 Nests initiated within the active work area may have reduced buffer sizes due to the increased tolerance of disturbance.
-Reductions to nest buffer distances may be allowed on a case by case basis in coordination with the CDFW based on site specific factors such as the existing disturbance levels, the species of nesting bird, and the magnitude of the proposed disturbance. - 2.
-Clearing of vegetation and ground disturbance in waters and wetlands will be confined to the minimal area necessary for project related impacts. - 3.
-Areas of temporary impacts will be restored to pre-project conditions.
-Due to limited permanent impact to the bypass bank and the lack of habitat and aquatic functions and values at the site, no compensatory mitigation is proposed.
-All disturbed areas (except roadways) will be reseeded with a seed mix approved by the property owner or jurisdictional agency. - 13.
-Please provide the name of the Local Agency implementing the proposed recharge project: Madera County. - 14.
-Please provide a Project Manager Point of Contact First and Last Name: Stephanie Anagnoson. - 15.
-Please provide a Project Manager Point of Contact Email and Phone Number: stephanie.anagnoson@maderacounty.com, 559-598-0362. - 16.
+Reductions to the nest buffer distances may be allowed on a case-by-case basis in coordination with the CDFW based on site specific factors such as the existing disturbance levels, the species of nesting bird, and the magnitude of the proposed disturbance. - c.
+Conservation Measure for Overwintering Burrowing Owls: Avoid and minimize construction-related impacts to overwintering burrowing owls.
+If project construction starts during the overwintering burrowing owl season (October 1 to March 31), a qualified bird biologist will survey the project work area and identify the presence of any overwintering burrowing owls within 48 hours of the start of construction.
+If identified, burrowing owls will be avoided by as suitable buffer distance determined by the qualified bird biologist. - 13.
+Please provide the name of the Local Agency implementing the proposed recharge project: Madera County is the lead agency. - 14.
+Please provide a Project Manager Point of Contact First and Last Name: Stephanie Anagnoson - 15.
+Please provide a Project Manager Point of Contact Email and Phone Number: Stephanie.anagnoson@maderacounty.com, (559) 598-0362 - 16.
 Please identify the groundwater basin in which the proposed recharge project will be located.
 If possible, please provide the proposed project location coordinates (latitude, longitude).
 (For more information, visit: